Can You Really Get Free Solar Panels in Ohio?

 In this guide, we explain what’s up with all those free solar panel ads you’ve been seeing lately and share the best ways to save on solar with real incentives.

-Free Solar Panels are a Scam
+Free Solar Panels Are a Scam

 If you can’t get rooftop solar panels for free, why are there so many ads that say you can?

 Most companies that claim to install solar panels for free are trying to sign people up for predatory loans that come with high interest rates, expensive fees, and unfavorable terms.
-Predatory lenders use aggressive sales tactics—like promising free solar panels—to coerce borrowers.
-Other free solar panel ads are concealed attempts to collect your personal data by promising a too-good-to-be-true offer.

 More Ways to Save on Solar Panels